Workers menu

 Overdue long service leave charges

 The due date for each long service leave return is listed here.
-If the return is not lodged by the due date, then LeavePlus will:
+If the return is not lodged by the due date, then LeavePlus will take follow-up action, which may include:

-• Serve a legal notice, pursuant to Section 10 of the Construction Industry Long Service Leave Act 1997 requiring you to submit the outstanding return.
-Notices are served on companies by registered post and served personally on individuals.
+• Serving a legal notice, pursuant to section 10 of the Construction Industry Long Service Leave Act 1997 requiring you to submit the outstanding return.

-If you have you received a legal notice pursuant to Section 10 of the Construction Industry Long Service Leave Act 1997, you must submit your Return for the period as specified in the notice by the date stipulated in the notice.
-Failure to comply is a criminal offence and LeavePlus may seek to prosecute an Employer in accordance with our Enforcement Policy.
+If you have you received a legal notice pursuant to section 10 of the Construction Industry Long Service Leave Act 1997, you must submit your return for the period as specified in the notice by the date stipulated in the notice.
+Failure to comply is a criminal offence and LeavePlus prosecutes non-compliant employers in accordance with our Enforcement Policy.

 Non-Payment of Long Service Leave Charges